jo-hoe/spotify-playlist-tool/README.md

 # CSV to Spotify Playlist

-Small script that take a csv as input and creates a playlist from the entries.
+Small script that takes a csv as input and creates a playlist from the entries.

 ## Setup